(801) 581- 4764

 In order to study with the Department of Special Education, students must be admitted to the University of Utah.
 If you are needing to apply as a pre-special education student, please visit the Office of Admissions website for more information.

-Do you have at lest 24 credit hours completed?
+Do you have at least 24 credit hours completed?

 In addition to the Department’s above minimum admission requirements, students must have at least 24 credit hours of university course work (or accepted transfer credit) completed, including EDU 1010 (or equivalent) by the beginning of the semester for which they are seeking admission.